Start by clicking on "Fill out the template"

 Rating: 4.8 - 79 votesFill out the template

 A Residential Lease Agreement is an agreement for one person (the "Lessee") to rent the property of another (the "Lessor") for residential purposes over a specific period of time.

 A Residential Lease Agreement identifies basic information about the lease such as the property to be rented, the period of the lease, the security deposits, and the monthly rental payments.
 It outlines the obligations of both the Lessor and the Lessee during the period of the lease.

 The parties may set the amount of monthly rent to be paid by the Lessee for the lease of the property.
 The parties may also agree on the manner and time of payment of the monthly rent.
 The Lessor may also require the payment of advanced rent and security deposit.

 How to use this document

 If the parties would want to notarize the Lease Agreement, the document also includes an Acknowledgment portion.
-Notarization of the document converts the document from a private document to a public document so that it becomes admissible in court without need of further proof of its authenticity.
-To notarize the document, the parties must go a notary public to acknowledge that they have signed the Lease Agreement freely and voluntarily.
-They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's licence or a passport, among others.
+Notarization of the document converts the document from a private document to a public document so that it becomes admissible in court without the need for further proof of its authenticity.
+To notarize the document, the parties must go to a notary public to acknowledge that they have signed the Lease Agreement freely and voluntarily.
+They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's license or a passport, among others.

-The Civil Code of the Philippines governs the law on contracts and lease.
-Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended by the Housing and Urban Development Coordinating Council Resolution No. 1 Series of 2017 ("HUDCC Resolution No. 1") governs lease contracts that fall under the following conditions:
+The Civil Code of the Philippines governs the law on contracts and leases.
+Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended by the National Human Settlements Board Resolution No. 2021-02, governs lease contracts that fall under the following conditions: